GNOME/glib/CONTRIBUTING.md

 With each code review, we intend to:

  0. Identify if this is a desirable change or new feature.
-Ideally for larger features this will have been discussed (in an issue, on IRC, or on Discourse) already, so that effort isn’t wasted on putting together merge requests which will be rejected.
+Ideally for larger features this will have been discussed (in an issue, on Matrix, or on Discourse) already, so that effort isn’t wasted on putting together merge requests which will be rejected.
  0. Check the design of any new API.